 Resting

-In veteran campaigns, long rests in medium or heavy armor only give half the benefit: You heal hit points equal to half your hit point maximum, you recover one-quarter of your spent hit dice (minimum one), and you do not recover any exhaustion.
+Long rests in medium or heavy armor only give half the benefit: You heal hit points equal to half your hit point maximum, you recover one-quarter of your spent hit dice (minimum one), and you do not recover any exhaustion.

 Sleeping characters must make perception check in order to wake up during combat.
 This is generally going to be DC 4 at disadvantage, if the combat is right next to you.
 However, it may change due to circumstances.
 They may make this check at the start of each turn.
 If a character takes damage, they wake up automatically.
-Additionally another character can wake them up as a bonus action, if they are within 5 ft
+Another character can wake them up as a bonus action, if they are within 5 ft

 Between Adventures